NathanMagnan/VRROOMe/README.md

 **WARNING: Do NOT interupt the installation of the packages!**

+## Testing the installation with the example script

 Once all of this is done, you can test if everything is ready by running the file ` Code/Example.jl ` in the REPL.\
 After a few minutes, it should produce: